-Join Eric Wing for an in-depth discussion in this video Tagging the devices, part of Creating Sprinkler and Fire-Alarm Systems with AutoCAD.
+Join Eric Wing for an in-depth discussion in this video Tagging the devices, part of AutoCAD: Creating Sprinkler and Fire-Alarm Systems.

 - The funny thing about devices…when they come in the AutoCAD MEP…is they're kind of dumb until you tag them.…It's true.…Once you tag a device, not only do you add text,…but you're also adding what is called…a property set definition.…These property set definitions bring along…all of the device's electrical data.…The objective of this video is…to go to the tool palette.…Then we're going to click the device tag…and tag all of our devices.…We will then compare a dumb device…to a smart device that has been tagged.…